Stories

 Dynjandi

-We stay there for a while before heading towards Dynjandi.
-The Dynjandi waterfall is truly one of our favorites.
-We’ve seen many waterfalls, including the most famous ones in Iceland, but this one is absolutely stunning and ranks in our top 3.
+We stayed there for a while before heading toward Dynjandi, and this particular waterfall was truly one of our favorites.
+As readers can imagine, we had the opportunity to see many Iceland's most famous waterfalls on this trip, but this one was truly special and ranks in our top 3.

-After soaking in the breathtaking views, we head in the late afternoon towards our guesthouse in Thingeyri for a relaxing evening.
+After soaking in the breathtaking views, we headed to our guesthouse in Thingeyri in the late afternoon to enjoy a relaxing evening together.

 D1